symcode/mediawiki_symfony_bridge/README.md

 ### Correct Login/Logout redirect

 Currently the Login/Logout will only redirect to your Symfony URL.
 But we are planing to get the correct route based in the routing.

+### Session Name

+We need to get the Session name from the Symfony Configuration and define $wgSessionName in the constructor of our class